1) How to succeed?

 “Success is getting what you want.
 Happiness is wanting what you get.” — Warren Buffett

 “Peace of mind is worth millions of dollars and if you have a million dollars, then it’s priceless.” — Andrea Wishom

 6) How to be yourself?

 Preserve your integrity.
 Be honest.
 Be kind.
+Be response-able.
 Build close relationships with other people.
 Help others.
 Be reliable and always dependable.